Trump uses daily coronavirus briefing to attack reporter

 He told Alexander, "you ought to be ashamed of yourself."

-Four reporters — CNN's Kaitlin Collins, ABC's Cecilia Vega, the AP's Jill Colvin and PBS' Yamiche Alcindor— later challenged Trump or Secretary of State Mike Pompeo about the message it sent to be attacking the media during the coronavirus outbreak.
+Four reporters — CNN's Kaitlan Collins, ABC's Cecilia Vega, the AP's Jill Colvin and PBS' Yamiche Alcindor— later challenged Trump or Secretary of State Mike Pompeo about the message it sent to be attacking the media during the coronavirus outbreak.
 CNN's John King called it a "reprehensible" response to a fair question.

-Alexander said that he considered his question to be a "softball," giving the president an opportunity to offer reassurance to the American people.
+Alexander said he considered his question to be a "softball," giving the president an opportunity to offer reassurance to the American people.

 "I think it does sort of reveal a frustration, perhaps an anxiety of his political prospects, about a situation that is hard to keep in control as we witnessed it continue to spiral at this time," Alexander said on MSNBC.